Dollar weakens vs yen as U.S. economic worries, trade frictions intensify

 It remained wobbly in Asian hours, while stocks tumbled as investors grappled with the deepening global economic gloom.

-"Markets are beginning to look at the U.S. economy with a bit more concern," said Han Tan, a market analyst at brokerage FXTM in Kuala Lumpur.
+"Markets are beginning to look at the U.S. economy with a bit more concern," said Han Tan, a Kuala Lumpur-based market analyst at brokerage FXTM.

 "The fear now is that the manufacturing slowdown in the global economy is feeding back into the U.S. as well," he said.